 1 · Schema

-Oracle tables, indexes, sequences, constraints, materialised views and partitions — imported into the dictionary's table-object catalogue.
+Oracle tables, indexes, sequences, constraints, materialised views and partitions — imported into the metadata repository's table-object catalogue.
 Type mappings applied automatically.
 Foreign keys, defaults, check constraints become rows the platform can recompile.

 2 · PL/SQL and triggers